StatistikStadtZuerich/sszvis/docs/bar-chart-vertical/README.md

 * Long axis labels can be word-wrapped by configuring the axis component
 * Long axis ticks can be toggled as guide lines to aid chart reading, which can be useful to see when looking at static charts
 * Missing data renders a tooltip stating that there is no data.
-This uses `sszvis.behavior.move` to provide hover functionality in the absence of a bar.
+This uses `sszvis.move` to provide hover functionality in the absence of a bar.

 ```project
 {